 However, many families do not fully understand the cremation process.
 We created this post to inform our National Cremation families and readers on cremation and clarify commonly misunderstood industry terms.

 National Cremation Society in Jacksonville, FL is partnering with Azalea Health to sponsor Golf Fore Health and Wellness Day on January 17th from 10am to 2pm at River Bend Golf Links.
 National Cremation Society in Jacksonville and Azalea Health are the co-sponsors of this event.
 Azalea Health will be offering free health screenings.
 Additionally, they Continue reading

-When you are young, you hardly worry about the prospect of falling.
+How to Prevent Slip and Fall Accidents When you are young, you hardly worry about the prospect of falling.
 Generally, the worst that happens is a small bruise, be it on your tailbone or your ego.
-Even if the fall is more severe than usual, broken bones tend to recover more easily when you’re younger, and you retain a greater independence during Continue reading
+Even if the fall is more severe than usual, broken bones tend to recover more easily when you’re younger, Continue reading

 While everyone should take the time to consider their end-of-life plans with family and loved ones, that process is all the more important for veterans and active service members.
 There are several circumstances, benefits, and services these men and women will have to consider that don’t apply to the civilian population.
 These benefits apply to Continue reading